monktastic/hackmd/wip/podcast/evil-bullets-2.md

 With those blinders off, it is much easier to perceive the complexity in any given situation.
 The parasite oversimplifies: it sees "good guys" and "bad guys," and its brilliant plan is to "smash the bad guys."
 It makes us overlook the astonishing array of causes and conditions that led to their behavior, which would actually enable us to do something genuinely useful about it.

-This is called compassion.
+That's all compassion means.
 It's not about being nice.
 Compassion is simply the result of seeing clearly.
 From this perception, we may still have to take fierce or possibly even violent action.

 The Dalai Lama was once asked what you should do if a gunman is trying to kill you and you have a gun.
 He said, well, shoot back.
 That can be compassionate, if you're not acting from your parasite.
 In that case, you won't see a "bad person," and there won't be even a trace of malice or self-righteousness.
 Other people can subconsciously sense the purity of this motivation, and it makes all the difference in the world.
 It actually weakens their parasites and yours.